Limmen/BooksHistory/README.md

 #BooksHistory

 ##What is this?
 This is a hobbyproject in Java.
-The goal is to create a desktop application that interacts with a database (right now Microsoft Access 2013) but working on creating a mySQL version aswell.
+The goal is to create a desktop application that interacts with a database right now i am using embedded derby DB as my database.

 ##Functionality